-I’ve heard people declare that they could never run a half marathon and I think to myself, “not true”.
+I’ve heard people declare they could never run a half marathon and I think to myself, “not true”.
 If you follow a good training program (I like Hal Higdon), then it’s pretty amazing to watch yourself rise to the occasion.
-Your lungs, heart and muscles all click into gear elevating your strength and stamina to new heights.
+Your lungs, heart and muscles click into gear elevating your strength and stamina to new heights.
 But training also helps you build an inner resolve as your concentration and confidence grow too.

 5 Exciting Benefits of Running a Half Marathon

 - Challenging ourselves helps us grow.
 It is easy to stay in our comfort zone and play it safe.
 We can coast through each day trying to avoid trauma and disappointment.
 We can even become complacent.
 Signing up for a half marathon is a great way to shake up your routine and do something hard.
 I was proud of myself the days I ran in the rain.